 Clockwork’s complicated and satisfying structure provides twists and turns.
 As Fritz begins to speak, his story becomes another story within the book, and it’s characters come into the life of the town of Glockenheim as if the story itself is coming to life.

-There is a sudden shock when the sinister figure of one of Fritz’s characters actually walks in to the tavern and interrupts him in mid story-telling.
-Like the apprentice Karl, the unexpected guest Dr Kalmenius, is a maker of clockwork figures.
+There is a sudden shock when the sinister figure of one of Fritz’s characters actually walks into the tavern and interrupts him mid-story-telling.
+Like the apprentice Karl, the unexpected guest Dr Kalmenius is a maker of clockwork figures.

 The artistic temperament!
 What nonsense!

 The narrator likens stories and characters to clockwork figures.
 Once set in motion they must keep moving to fulfill their purpose and bring the story to an end.

 More characters take centre stage in the story including kind-hearted Gretl.
 Eventually, the narratives of the interlocking stories come together with a satisfying conclusion.

 This book is magical and slightly shocking.
 Like a good old-fashioned fairy tale, it doesn’t pull its punches.
 Clockwork characters who act selfishly or who are lazy are punished.
 Lessons come across on the merits of having a kind heart and being hard-working.

 Witty asides and insights from the narrator in side-boxes support the plot.
 One argues, “The artistic temperament!
 What nonsense!
 There’s no such thing.
 Only amateurs have temperaments.
 Real artists get on with the job and don’t fuss about it.”Order your copy of Clockwork from Amazon now